 top of page

-I am currently working studying the atmospheric variability in brown dwarfs from spectral type L to T. I use data from the HST and some terrestrial telescopes to determine spectral indices that can provide us with a priori information on the atmospheric variability in these objects.
-We also want to compare our results with synthetic spectra designed with computational models such as PHOENIX.
+I am currently working and studying atmospheric variability in brown dwarfs of spectral types L to T. I use data from HST, JWST, and terrestrial telescopes to understand the variability and the physical mechanisms that generate it.
+We also want to compare our results with synthetic spectra generated by computational models and with retrievals such as Brewster and PICASO.

 We used time-resolved NIRSpec data of WISE 1049AB (the brighter and closest variable binary system).
 We study the variability across ten molecular bands (H$_2$O, CH$_4$, and CO), revealing wavelength-dependent light curves influenced mainly by patchy clouds and chemical disequilibrium.
 The study provides the first qualitative representation of a three-dimensional atmospheric map constructed from molecular band contributions at different pressure levels.
 This work offers the first observational evidence of CO/CH_4 disequilibrium chemistry in the atmospheres of L/T transition brown dwarfs.